joaquinco/flask-app-example/README.md

 Then, next time you run the flask app the tables will be created to the sqlite databse automatically.

+> Important: the provided startup script does not handle changes to existing models, so adding fields to an existing model requires to delete the databse (`dev.db` file) or you can handle it with your prefered db migrations mechanism.

 ### Adding views

 Views are the endpoints exposed by your app.
 You can add them in two ways, by registering them